arinze-edeh/cloud-infrastructure-devops-labs/aws/containers/eks-cluster-provisioning-and-hardening/README.md

 AWS does not allow partial configuration of EKS Auto Mode components.
 This is an underdocumented constraint that is only surfaced at runtime.
 Any automation that disables Auto Mode must disable all three components simultaneously: compute, load balancing, and block storage.

 **2. Tool availability cannot be assumed in ephemeral environments.**
 In cloud lab environments, common tools like `eksctl` and `kubectl` may not be present.
-Building a workflow that depends only on the AWS CLI as the primary tool eliminates this class of failure entirely. `eksctl` adds a convenience layer but is not necessary for cluster provisioning.
+Building a workflow that depends only on the AWS CLI as the primary tool eliminates this class of failure entirely.

 **3. IAM roles are session-scoped in lab environments.**
 Lab environments frequently rotate AWS accounts and reset IAM state.
 Every provisioning workflow must include a role existence check and a creation step that runs conditionally.
 This prevents both "role not found" failures and "entity already exists" conflicts.